ansible/instruqt/tracks/getting-started-servicenow-automation/03-fix-and-close/assignment.md

 difficulty: basic
 timelimit: 400
 ---
+👋 Introduction
+====
 A ServiceNow change is anything added, removed, or modified to address a problem that may be related to a past or ongoing incident.

 A new playbook has been created in your `VS Code` tab.
 - Review the new playbook called `change-attach.yml` as before

+▶️ Create a change request
+====
-- Navigate to Resources > Job Templates in automation controller and launch the job template 3 - Attach change request (change-attach.yml)
+- Navigate to `Resources > Job Templates` in automation controller and launch the job template `3 - Attach change request (change-attach.yml)`
 - Watch for job completion in automation controller

+🔍 Inspect results
+====
-Going back to ServiceNow, select `Change - Open` under your favorites.
+Go back to ServiceNow, select `Change - Open` under your favorites.
 This should list out all open change requests.
 You should see a new change request has been created with the title `"Reboot the webserver"`.
 Notice how other relevant fields (such as 'Description' and 'On hold reason') have been updated as well.

 Move onto the next section by selecting the green "Next" button below.

+🐛 Encountered an issue?
+====
+If you have encountered an issue or have noticed something not quite right, please [open an issue](https://github.com/ansible/instruqt/issues/new?labels=getting-started-servicenow-automation&title=New+servicenow+issue:+fix-and-close&assignees=cloin).